 These early-blooming bulb plants are as impatient for spring to come as you are.
 Sometimes, they can even be seen pushing up through a stubborn layer of snow.

 The bulb Siberian squill is also called "scilla" because its Latin name is Scilla siberica.
-If the white blooms of snowdrops aren't what you want to see after a snowy white winter, then the blue flowers of Siberian squill may be more to your liking.
+If the white blooms of snowdrops are not what you want to see after a snowy white winter, then the blue flowers of Siberian squill may be more to your liking.
 Scilla does need a good deal of water during its growing season, which is spring.
-But considering the large amount of moisture present in many regions during spring, this usually isn't a problem.
+But considering the moisture present in many regions during spring, this usually is not a problem.

 Foamflower (Tiarella cordifolia) is a wild plant.
 If you hike the woods of eastern North America, you have probably come across it, although it is not an especially showy specimen.
 Plant developers have paired it with coral bells (Heuchera) to produce foamy bells (Heucherella).
 Along with some of the other North American native perennials for shade, it is truly one of your better choices if your priority is to grow plants that you can put in the ground and forget.
 Being adapted to your region, native plants are very capable of taking care of themselves.